About Us

 More about DIR

-- State disability insurance and unemployment insurance: Employment Development Department
+State disability insurance and unemployment insurance Employment Development Department

-- Disability rights in the workplace: Department of Fair Employment and Housing
+Disability rights in the workplace Department of Fair Employment and Housing

-- Workers' compensation insurance policies, fraud, and premium rates: Department of Insurance and Workers' Compensation Insurance Rating Bureau
+Workers' compensation insurance policies, fraud, and premium rates Department of Insuranceand

-- Contractors' licenses: Contractors State License Board
+Contractors' licenses Contractors State License Board